aircarto/ModuleAir_V2.1/README.md

 Those default values will be replaced during the normal use of the station according to the selected sensors.

-The first byte is the configuation summary, representeed as an array of 0/1 for false/true:
+The first byte is the configuation summary, representeed as an array of 0/1 bits for false/true:

 ```
 configlorawan[0] = cfg::sds_read;